Crusade [kruːˈseɪd/] (noun) is defined as:

 2. give me some direction in my new life as a stay at home Mum.

 3. inspire others around me to think about their individual impact on our planet.

 I chose to call it a crusade because I liked the idea that it was a team effort.

 And it feels like the fight for the health of the world we live in is gaining momentum.
 I don’t know if I’m paying more attention or if there are more people having a conversation but here are some ‘voices’ that I’ve heard over the last few months.

-has piqued the interest of thousands of women.
+The 1millionwomen campaign has piqued the interest of thousands of women.
 The idea behind the campaign is that women are at the forefront of running households and therefore are the ones that can help cut down on waste (packaging, food, electricity, water).
 Also women are usually good communicators….

 “I BELIEVE A MILLION WOMEN WILL TELL A MILLION MORE AND LEAD A MILLION COMMUNITIES.”

 The Rogue Ginger, a zero waste blogger, appeared on Channel Seven‘s popular morning show ‘Sunrise‘ to talk about how she lives with as little waste as possible.
 A whole year of her rubbish fills a small jar.
 When you consider how big our wheelie bins are, this is an amazing feat.